- To post as a guest, your comment is unpublished.· 2 years agoDear Mike,

 How to rename attachments in Outlook window without saving to disc?

 For attachments of received email message, you may want to rename these attachments for easily recognizing in future work.
 Actually, there has no Outlook build-in function for you to directly rename attachments in Outlook window without saving them to disc.
 In this article, we will show you methods of renaming attachments in Outlook.

 3. Press Alt + F11 keys simultaniously to open the Microsoft Visual Basic for Application window.
-In the Microsoft Visual Basic for Application window, click Insert > Module, and then copy and paste below VBA code into the Module window.
+In the Microsoft Visual Basic for Application window, click Insert > Module, and then paste below VBA code into the Module window.

 VBA code: Save attachments and add modified date before file name